POWER OF ATTORNEY

 The California Probate Code requires that the principal or creator of the power of attorney document have legal capacity.
 The law requires that the principal be of sound mind and age 18 or older when he or she created the power of attorney document.
 The principal must sign the power of attorney document before a notary public or before two witnesses.

 If the principal is authorizing a power of attorney to handle his or her real estate matters, he or she should notarize the document to make it available for recording.
-Witnesses who signed the power of attorney document can be anyone except the agent or your healthcare provider.
-Residential care facilities and community health care facilities are considered health care providers in regards to signing the documents.
+Witnesses who signed the power of attorney document can be anyone except the appointed agent.

 Power of attorney documents are effective immediately unless the document specifies otherwise.
 Many California residents include language stating that the power of attorney will become effective upon the incapacity of the principal.
 Usually, this type of language is included in the SPECIAL INSTRUCTIONS portion of the form.